Honors/Mocha/README.md

 ```

 In the former, a file and data with which to initialize it are
 provided.
 In the latter, a file alone is presented.
+The methods of
+interaction with `FileStores` are those provided by the `DataStore`
+abstract.
+Note that the `read` and `write` functions are too
+implementation specific and should be avoided in favor of the
+higher-level interfaces.